StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 julia> Pluto.run()
 ```

 By default the Pluto server uses port 1234.
 In your browser go to
 `http://localhost:1234`.

 Each notebook will activate the project `StatisticalrethinkingStan`.

+Results of simulations are stored as follows:

+0. m5_1              : Stan language program
+1. m5_1s             : The Stan model based on m5_1 with data
+3. prior5_1s         : Prior samples (DataFrame)
+4. post5_1s          : Posterior Stan samples (DataFrame)
+5. postq5_1s         : Posterior samples using quap approximation (DataFrame)
+6. chns5_1s          : MCMCChains object (4000 samples collected from 4 chains)
+7. chnsq15_1s        : MCMCChains object (10000 quap samples)

+As before, the `s` at the end indicates Stan.

+All models in the `models` subdirectory return 1, 2 and 6.

 ## Setup